Relativistic perturbation theory for black-hole boson clouds

+We decompose the Hamiltonian as $H=H_0+\delta H$, where the subscript 0 denotes quantities associated with the Klein-Gordon equation in the Kerr metric.
+The scheme rests on the facts that $\llangle F_{0q},F_{0q'} \rrangle = \delta_{qq'}$ and that $H_0$ is symmetric\footnote{The symmetry $\llangle F_1, H_0 F_2 \rrangle = \llangle H_0 F_1, F_2 \rrangle$ can be shown by integration by parts, and in contrast to property \ref{item:Lt} does not require $F_i$ to be solutions.} relative to our relativistic product on two-vector states $F_i$.
+A standard calculation mirroring quantum mechanics then gives the perturbation series for the time-dependent excitation coefficients,

+If $\delta H$ is approximately $t$-independent, we have an (approximate) perturbed QN or QB mode $F = F_{0} + \delta F$, defined by the ``eigenvalue equation'' $H F = -i(\omega_0 + \delta \omega)F$ and appropriate boundary conditions, with a frequency shift $\delta \omega$.
+Taking an inner product $\llangle F_{0}, \ \cdot \ \rrangle$ with the unperturbed QNM or QBS and going through exactly the same steps as in ordinary time-independent quantum mechanics perturbation theory immediately yields the usual formula,

+at first perturbation order.
+Substituting this back into the eigenvalue equation and taking an inner product $\llangle F_{0q}, \ \cdot \ \rrangle$ with all unperturbed QNM or QBS $F_{0q}$ orthogonal to $F_0$ then gives

+using \eqref{eq:pertseries} at first order.
+In the \emph{Supplemental Material}, we also derive the perturbation equations for the excitation coefficients in the second-order formalism.

-\sec{Frequency shift}We apply our relativistic perturbative framework to calculate the frequency shift of a superradiant mode in Kerr due to its self-gravity.
-For simplicity, and following~\cite{Siemonsen:2022yyf}, we take a semi-Newtonian approximation for the gravitational potential of a mode,
+\sec{Frequency shift due to self-gravity}We apply our relativistic perturbative framework to calculate the frequency shift $\delta \omega_n$ of an (unstable) mode $\Phi_n$ close to the superradiant bound in Kerr due to its self-gravity.
+We assume that the squared amplitude $A^2$ of the mode and the rotation parameter $a/M$ are both relatively small and neglect effects that are not linear in these quantities.
+We show in the \emph{Supplemental Material} that, under these assumptions, the perturbed metric $\delta g^{ab}=g^{ab}-g^{ab}_0$ can be written in the form $\delta g^{ab} \approx -\delta [N^{-2} (t^a - N^a)(t^b-N^b)]$ where $\delta N^a \approx N_0^a \delta N/N_0$.
+Following~\cite{Siemonsen:2022yyf}, we therefore take a semi-Newtonian, approximation for the gravitational potential sourced by a mode.
+With this, the perturbed Hamiltonian of the scalar field is $\delta H \approx \delta V H_0$, where $\delta V = \delta N/N_0$ is given approximately by

-where $T$ is the (relativistic) stress-energy tensor of the (unperturbed) scalar field and the integration is carried out over flat space.\footnote{We note that simply introducing the relativistic volume element in this integration leads to additional divergences.
-However, a fully relativistic calculation of the self-gravity for this example is beyond the scope of this work.
-As we show numerically, such corrections are subleading compared to those that come from the bilinear form.}
+where the integration is carried out over flat space and we have taken the leading order (spherical) multipole.